negin513/LENS2-Dashboard-Python/README.md

 `panel serve src/cesm-2-dashboard/app.py --allow-websocket-origin="*" --autoreload`

-### Using Docker Locally with seperate containers for dask
+### Using Docker Locally with separate containers for Dask
 ***Note:*** Make sure app.py has `CLUSTER_TYPE = 'scheduler:8786'` set before building the container image.
 The commands used will pull from the ncote Docker Hub repository if you do not build locally.
 You can specify your own docker image names to replace anything that begins with `ncote/`